varnish/Varnish-Book/varnish_book.rst

    .. note::

-      You will learn more about the `Threading Model`_ of Varnish in
+      You will learn more about the `Threading Model`_ of Varnish in its own section.

    .. note::